 The first point is to actually pay attention when someone is speaking to you.
 We all think we can multitask and listen to someone while looking at memes or responding to texts on our phone, but if you do that while someone is talking to you, the message you’re sending is, “I don’t care about what you’re saying.”
 What’s more, you’re not actually listening because your attention is jumping back and forth between two tasks and you inevitably miss things or don’t fully process what you hear.

 You may feel like they aren’t saying anything terribly important, but listening to the small things indicates you are also willing to listen to bigger things.
 And if your loved one does want to talk about their substance use, they might not go directly at it.
-If you give a conversation your full attention and give it time to develop, you may be surprised what you learn.
+If you give a conversation your full attention and give it time to develop, you may be surprised by what you learn.

-Reflect Back What They Say
+Reflect Back on What They Say

-The next point is to reflect back what they say.
+The next point is to reflect back on what they say.
 In other words, give a short summary of what they’ve told you as you understand it.
 This will probably start with something like, “So what you’re saying is…” This serves several purposes.
 First, it indicates that you have actually been listening and thinking about what the person is telling you.
 It shows you’re engaged in the conversation and really trying to understand, rather than just waiting for your turn to speak.

 It also helps prevent misunderstandings.
 We typically assume that what we say is pretty transparent, since we already know what we mean.
 We also assume we understand what someone else has said until we see evidence to the contrary.
 Reflecting back is a way to check that you received a clear signal.
 You will probably be surprised how often you reflect back and hear the other person say, “That’s not really what I meant.”
 The sooner you identify and correct these mismatches, the better you will communicate.